yuyan-z/fil-rouge/README.md

 implementing the Petri net, including the classes Place, Arc, ZeroArc, EmptyArc, Transition, PetriNet, and the interfaces IArc, IPetriNet.

+## class Place
-\- Place class: includes the nTokens attribute, as well as methods for obtaining, setting, adding and decreasing the number of tokens in the place. + removeTokens(): will remove out the desired number of tokens in the place. + addTokens(): will add the desired number of tokens into the place.
+It includes the nTokens attribute, as well as methods for obtaining, setting, adding and decreasing the number of tokens in the place. + removeTokens(): will remove out the desired number of tokens in the place. + addTokens(): will add the desired number of tokens into the place.

-\- Arc (normal arcs), ZeroArc (zero arcs) and EmptyArc (empty arcs)
+## class Arc (normal arcs), ZeroArc (zero arcs) and EmptyArc (empty arcs)
-classes: the Arc class includes weight, direction, place and transition attributes.
+The Arc class includes weight, direction, place and transition attributes.
 But in the ZeroArc and EmptyArc classes, we don\'t need the weight and direction attributes because they only have a direction from place to transition and have no weight. + isFirable() in Arc class: